aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

     You need a GBO computing account.
 You should be relatively familiar with using the command line, and starting AstrID.

-    You can find general instructions for using AstrID, as well as starting CLEO, contacting the operator, etc. :ref:`here <GBT observations 101>`.
+    You can find general instructions for using AstrID, as well as starting CLEO, contacting the operator, etc. :ref:`here <how-tos/general_guides/gbt_observing:GBT observations 101>`.

 .. admonition:: Data

    The data we will be working with in this tutorial is taken from a set of observations of the RAMPS project.
 RAMPS observed a section of the Galactic Plane (40°>l>10°; b<\|0.4°\|) at frequencies including the ammonia (J,K = 1,1 and 2,2) inversion transition lines.
-These data are accessible at /home/scratch/lmorgan/Observer_Training/QuickGuides/KFPA/Data/RAMPS/RAMPS_W51.raw.vegas.
+These data are accessible at ``/home/scratch/lmorgan/Observer_Training/QuickGuides/KFPA/Data/RAMPS/RAMPS_W51.raw.vegas``.